starryexpanse/continuous-build/README.md

 3. Unreal Engine
 4. Visual Studio

+## Unreal Engine Install Directory
+The Unreal Engine command-line build scripts have a bug causing them to fail if the file paths contain spaces.
+Unfortunately, on macOS, the default engine installation directory is `/Users/Shared/Epic Games/<envine version>/...`.
+One way to fix this is to change the engine directory to `/Users/Shared/EpicGames/<engine version>/...` **at installation time**.

 # Jenkins

 Jenkins is currently our active build system.
 More info can be found in the